zordiack/foam-dev/README.md

 Notes on Num.
 Fluid Mech.
 And Multidisciplinary Design, Volume 103, 19-67.

-To compile kOmegaSSTSASnew run ./Allwmake in folder kOmegaSSTSASnew/.

-wallFunctions folder will hold wall function implementations, starting with modified k-omega wall functions by Tobias Knopp et al., based on paper

-To compile run wmake in folder wallFunctions.
+Additional omega and nut wall functions have been implemented, based on the
+paper:

 Knopp, T., Alrutz, T. and Schwamborn, D. (2006)
 "A Grid and flow adaptive wall-function method for RANS turbulence modelling"
 Journal of Computational Physics,
 Volume 220, 19-40

+To compile turbulence models and wall functions, run ./Allwmake in folder myTurbulenceModels/.

 To use kOmegaSSTSASnew, delta needs to be defined in constant/turbulenceProperties: